Brian Rowe: LA Galaxy

 On July 13, 2012, Rowe signed for Major League Soccer giants LA Galaxy.
-After signing for the Galaxy, he served as back-up goalkeeper for the 2–0 defeat against Seattle Sounders on May 2, and subsequently in a consecutive 1–0 defeat at home to New York three days later.
+After signing for the Galaxy, he served as back-up goalkeeper for the 2–0 defeat against Seattle Sounders FC on May 2, and subsequently in a consecutive 1–0 defeat at home to New York three days later.

 On April 27, 2013, he made his debut against Real Salt Lake with first-choice keeper, Carlo Cudicini out with a leg strain and backup keeper Brian Perk just returning from a sports-hernia surgery.
 His performance earned him a clean-sheet and helped the Galaxy to a 2–0 victory.

 Vancouver Whitecaps

 On December 15, 2017, Rowe was traded by LA to Vancouver Whitecaps FC in exchange for a second-round pick in the 2018 MLS SuperDraft.
 Rowe was released by Vancouver at the end of their 2018 season.

 Orlando City

-After initially training with the team on trial during preseason, Rowe signed a contract with Orlando City on February 22, 2019.
+After initially training with the team on trial during preseason, Rowe signed a contract with Orlando City SC on February 22, 2019.
 He made his debut in the season opener, a 2–2 draw at home to New York City FC.
 He kept his first clean sheet for the team on March 23 in a 1–0 away win at New York Red Bulls.

-Having lost the starting job to offseason recruit Pedro Gallese, Rowe made his first appearance in over a year on October 7, 2020 when Gallese was away an international duty.
-Rowe kept a clean sheet in a goalless draw away to Atlanta United.
+Having lost the starting job to offseason recruit Pedro Gallese, Rowe made his first appearance in over a year on October 7, 2020, when Gallese was away an international duty.
+Rowe kept a clean sheet in a goalless draw away to Atlanta United FC.
 On November 21, Orlando played their first MLS playoff game in history against New York City FC.
 Rowe served as the backup keeper, however the game went to a penalty shootout.
 After starting keeper Gallese received a yellow card for leaving his goal line early, which resulted in his ejection from the game, as it was his second yellow of the match, Orlando attempted to substitute Rowe into the match.
 The referees initially allowed the substitution, however, after some deliberation, they ultimately ruled that Orlando was not eligible to make a substitution during a shootout, resulting in defender Rodrigo Schlegel donning the gloves.
 Orlando went on to win the match after Schlegel saved a penalty in the seventh round of the shootout.
 Rowe's contract expired at the end of the 2020 season.
 On May 25, 2021, Rowe announced his retirement from professional soccer.